 - Compact combine harvesters for small-scale farming

-These machines are widely used in both developed and developing agricultural economies.
+These machines are widely used across both developed and developing agricultural economies.

-- Farmers need faster harvesting methods to prevent crop loss
+- Need for faster harvesting to avoid crop loss

 - Reduce harvesting time significantly